fadado/jqt/docs/content/structure.md

 * If an expression produces multiple values the whole line is repeated multiple times, with the expression evaluated again each time.

-Warning: is a line contains two or more expressions producing multiple values a cartesian product is generated!
+Warning: if a line contains two or more expressions producing multiple values a cartesian product is generated!

 #### Actions